microsoft/reverse-proxy/docs/docfx/articles/http-client-config.md

 These types are focused on defining serializable configuration.
 The code based configuration model is described below in the "Code Configuration" section.

 ### HttpClient
 HTTP client configuration is based on [HttpClientConfig](xref:Yarp.ReverseProxy.Configuration.HttpClientConfig) and represented by the following configuration schema.
+If you need a more granular approach, please use a [custom implementation](https://microsoft.github.io/reverse-proxy/articles/http-client-config.html#custom-iforwarderhttpclientfactory) of `IForwarderHttpClientFactory`.
 ```JSON
 "HttpClient": {
     "SslProtocols": [ "<protocol-names>" ],